MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 MyContainer Off   00:00:00 WindowsServerCore
 ```

-To start the container use the `Start-Container` command.
+To start the container, use `Start-Container` proivding the name of the container.

 ```
 Start-Container -Name "MyContainer"
 ```
 You can interact with containers using PowerShell remoting commands such as `Invoke-Command`, or `Enter-PSSession`.
 The example below creates a remote PowerShell session into the container using the `Enter-PSSession` command.
-The `Enter-PSSession` command needs the container id in order to create the remote session, this was stored in the `$container` variable when we created the new container.
+This command needs the container id in order to create the remote session.
+The contianer id was stored in the `$container` variable when the container was created.

 Notice that once the remote session has been created the command prompt will change to include the first 11 characters of the container id `[2446380e-629]`.